sykoram/conservation-calculation-methods/README.md

 ## Results

 The following table shows the results of the tests.

+DCA(4.0) metric is used: the pocket prediction is considered successful if the distance between the pocket center and any ligand atom is less then (or equal to) 4 Å. \
+[0] denotes Top-(n+0) and [2] Top-(n+2) success rate where n is the number of ligands of a protein.
+In order to get Top-(n+0) and Top-(n+2) success rate of 100%, the predicted pockets have to be within the first n and n+2 positions, respectively. \
-The numbers are always an average score of 10 runs (each with a different seed).
-This score was produced by P2Rank. \
+These numbers are always an average score of 10 runs (each with a different seed), and were produced by P2Rank.

 Shannon entropy means Shannon entropy of residues, and Property entropy means Shannon entropy of residue properties. \
-By default, the window size is 0 (no window), the w3 indicates window size of 3 residues on each side.
+By default, the window size is 0 (no window), the w3 denotes window size of 3 residues on each side.

 | Model / Method                 | DCA(4.0) [0] | DCA(4.0) [2] |
 | ------------------------------ | ------------ | ------------ |